 - c.
 In Scotland, participation is a condition of the Scottish Funding Council's funding for higher education providers. - d.
-In Wales, all regulated providers are required to participate to meet the requirements of the Quality Assessment Framework for Wales. - 11.
-All full-time and part-time undergraduate students registered at participating providers are eligible to undertake the NSS during their final year of study (or, for flexible programmes where the final year cannot be predicted, after they are expected to have undertaken more than one full-time equivalent and not before their third year of study) with the following exceptions: - students on programmes that do not lead to undergraduate qualifications or credits - students on a course lasting one year or one full-time equivalent, or less - any students who were surveyed in the 2020 NSS (whether or not they responded) and who remain at the same provider - any students who we expect to have completed one full-time equivalent or less since they were last surveyed by the end of academic year 2020-21. - 12.
-Students are included in the 2021 survey population if they are expected to complete between 1 February 2021 and 31 January 2022 inclusive. - 13.
-It is possible to add or remove students from the NSS target list in exceptional circumstances, for example if the length of a student's course has decreased after a provider has submitted its HESA return.
-The full criteria are in the NSS 2021 set-up quidance provided by Ipsos MORI. - 14.
-Providers will be able to make requests to add or remove students to or from the NSS population once the target list has been finalised by the OfS.
+In Wales, all regulated providers are required to participate, to meet the requirements of the Quality Assessment Framework for Wales. - 11.
+All full-time and part-time undergraduate students registered at participating providers are eligible to undertake the NSS during their final year of study (or, for flexible programmes where the final year cannot be predicted, after they are expected to have undertaken more than one full-time equivalent and not before their third year of study), with the following exceptions: - students on programmes that do not lead to undergraduate qualifications or credits - students on a course lasting one year or one full-time equivalent, or less - any students who were surveyed in the 2021 NSS (whether or not they responded) and who remain at the same provider - any students who we expect to have completed one full-time equivalent year or less since they were last surveyed by the end of academic year 2021-22. - 12.
+Students are included in the 2022 survey population if they are expected to complete between 1 February 2022 and 31 January 2023 inclusive. - 13.
+It is possible to add students to or remove them from the NSS target list in exceptional circumstances, for example if the length of a student's course has decreased after a provider has submitted its HESA return.
+The full criteria are in the NSS 2022 setup guidance provided by Ipsos MORI. - 14.
+Providers will be able to make requests to add students to or remove them from the NSS population once the target list has been finalised by the OfS.
 Requests for changes can be made from: - early December for providers who complete the HESA student record - early January for those providers who complete the HESA student alternative record. - 15.
 Requests should be submitted as soon as possible to ensure they can be processed prior to, or early in, the survey period.
-All requests must be made through the NSS extranet and should be made in a single file, including the required level of detail.
-The OfS or relevant funding body will review all requests for additions and removals and may request further details from providers where necessary.
-Submitting requests as early as possible and responding to queries in a timely manner will help expedite the process.
-It may be necessary for the OfS to prioritise approvals by survey start week, but we will endeavour to action all requests prior to the survey start date. - 16.
-With the exception of students on enhanced first degrees, postgraduates are not included in the NSS.
+All requests must be made through the NSS extranet <a

+16. With the exception of students on enhanced first degrees, postgraduates are not included in the NSS.